babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 GO
 ```

-If you use the BABELFISH_STATISTICS PROFILE function, Babelfish will display the query plan that provides the best performance as it invokes the SELECT statement.
-For example, the following command sequence returns an estimated cost to execute the SELECT statement and then turns off query planning:
+ç For example, the following command sequence returns an estimated cost to execute the SELECT statement and then turns off query planning:

 ```
 SET BABELFISH_STATISTICS PROFILE ON